When do you use what?

 Cold is useful for recently sustained injuries such as:

-• overload : due to repeated execution of (too) heavy actions during a certain movement;
+- overload: by repeatedly performing (too) heavy actions during a certain movement;

-• bruises : in case of a subcutaneous tear of a blood vessel;
+- bruises: in case of a subcutaneous tear of a blood vessel;

-• sprains : due to overstretching of ligaments.
+- sprains: due to overstretching of ligaments.

-• treatment of chronic conditions;
+- treatment of chronic diseases;

-• open wounds;
+- open wounds;

-• before exercise: you increase the risk of muscle and/or tendon strains.
+- before exercise: you increase the risk of muscle and/or tendon strains.

 Hot and cold packs: two birds with one stone

 Our multifunctional hot and cold packs are the perfect solution.
-They are reusable, comfortable and conform to the shape of your body.
-The high quality of the packs ensures a long lifespan.
-Cooling is done in the freezer, heating in the microwave or with hot water.
-Once the pack reaches your preferred temperature, you can continue for twenty to thirty minutes.
-Use a thin layer of fabric, a towel or piece of clothing for example, between your skin and the pack.
-Then you prevent the risk of new wounds!
+They are reusable, comfortable and adapt to the shape of your body.The high quality of the packs ensures a long lifespan.
+Cooling is done in the freezer, heating in the microwave or with warm water.
+Once the pack has reached your preferred temperature, you can continue for twenty to thirty minutes.
+Use a thin layer of fabric between your skin and the pack, a towel or piece of clothing for example.
+This prevents the chance of new wounds!

 Leave a comment

-All comments are moderated before being published.
+All comments are moderated before publishing.